h-kok/GoogleBooksAPI/README.md

 ## Design Goals / Approach

--   I have created a simple user interface, which includes a search bar, result cards and a feature book card.
-To optimise user experience, I have chosen a font that is easily legible, paired with a low contrasting blue colour palette.
+-   Simple user interface, which includes a search bar, result cards and a feature book card.
+To optimise user experience, font is easily legible, paired with a low contrasting blue colour palette.

 ## Known issues